Boston is Monday: *Pro Fields

 Mt Sac Shalane Flanagan Sets American 5000m Record (14:44.80) Shalane's fabulous 2007 season kicked off outdoors like it did indoors, with an American record.
 This time she took down drug cheat Regina Jacobs 5k record, (14:45.38) as Flanagan ran 14:44.80 thanks to a strong final k.
 And in the men's 5k, Juan Barrios won, but

 4 American hit the World Championship "A" standard, led by Anthony Famiglietti who was 2nd in 13:11.
 (Ryan Kirkpatrick, Ed Moran, and Josh McDougal are the others) Fam's huge pr was less than a month after his American 8k win in NYC.
+Juan Barrios of Mexico won the men's 5k in a world leading 13:11.

 *VIDEO: Flocast Has Recaps of All the Top Races (and even the "B" races)and Interviews with Shalane and Fam.